sonia-kwak/sonia-kwak.github.io/src/pages/escapista/index.md

     <img src="./semanticmap.png"/>
 </jumbo> -->

 We drew inspiration from an overlap between adventure magazines, Scandinavian and Japanese design, which can be seen from the moodboard below.
-Scandinavia is the birthplace of the original Slow TV shows, and I've learned they have a design tradition of minimalism, subdued colors, geometric typography and high usage of photography laid out in assymetric grids.
+Scandinavia is the birthplace of the original Slow TV shows, and I've learned they have a design tradition of minimalism, subdued colors, geometric typography and high usage of photography laid out in asymmetric grids.

 <jumbo>
     <img src="./moodboard.png"/>
 </jumbo>